How an agronomist is adopting agroforestry in Nigeria to combat climate change

 “Networking was one of the biggest challenges I faced,” he explains.
 “I had no one to guide me.”
 He began his career teaching agriculture at a secondary school, but his heart was always set on practising what he had learned.

-His major break came when he landed a job as an agronomist at Obojigi Farm.
+His major break came when he landed a job as an agronomist at Obojiga Farm.
 He said that he learned a lot from his senior colleagues and eventually joined the Agricultural Society of Nigeria (ASN).
-At Obojigi, his first project was the cultivation of a five-acre bean farm.
+At Obojiga, his first project was the cultivation of a five-acre bean farm.
 He then went on to cultivate over 30 acres of oil palm, sesame, groundnuts, and cashew before moving on to Ikebe Farms, another agriculture production company.

 Embracing agroforestry at Xtreme Returns Farm